Complete Financial Aid

-The Office of Financial Aid (OFA) at each college included on your FAFSA will review your SAR and determine if any additional documentation is required to verify the information on your FAFSA.
+The Office of Financial Aid (OFA) at each college included on your FAFSA or CASFA will review your information and determine if any additional documentation is required to verify the information on your FAFSA or CASFA.
 If additional information is needed, you must provide it before the OFA can determine your eligibility for need-based financial aid.
 If additional information is required, the OFA will notify you by email.

 If the OFA requests additional information, follow the instructions in the email right away and answer the email.
 Be sure to make copies of everything before you submit information to the OFA.

 7. Call or Visit the Office of Financial Aid